-Fack Buehrer reports on a reluctance to get out of fixed income, in spite of rallies many cases, people have happening,'
+Fack Buehrer reports on a reluctance to get out of fixed income, in spite of rallies the first month since April edge, the hype. again in February.

 The first quarter of 2013 has seen a soaring stock market push the main US indices to new all-time highs.
 But investors have yet to show a willingness to abandon their lower-yielding fixed income securities.
-Stocks have maintained a investors to leave bonds